zuti666/English/the Sorcerer's Stone Chapter ONE.md

 "Hagrid," said Dumbledore, sounding relieved.
 "At last.
 And where did you get that motorcycle?"

-"Borrowed it, Professor Dumbledore, sit," said the giant, climbing carefully off the motorcycle as he spoke.
+"Borrowed it, Professor Dumbledore, sir," said the giant, climbing carefully off the motorcycle as he spoke.
 "Young ==Sirius== Black lent it to me.
 I've got him, sir."

 "No problems, were there?"